 “We developed the concept of affordable accommodations five years ago, but we were only able to provide such accommodations two years ago,” she added.

-The occupancy rate for both s has always been high; 93 percent and 88 percent on average for Fave and Quest respectively, she said.
-In addition, five units of the four-star brand Aston are going to be opened in Jambi; Pluit, Jakarta; Kupang, East Nusa Tenggara, and Cirebon, West Java, she said.
+The occupancy rate for both hotels has always been high; 93 percent and 88 percent on average for Fave and Quest respectively, she said.
+In addition, five units of the four-star brand Aston Hotel are going to be opened in Jambi; Pluit, Jakarta; Kupang, East Nusa Tenggara, and Cirebon, West Java, she said.

 The four-star classification Harris will be opened in Sentul; Sunset Road, Bali; Bukit Jimbaran, Bali and Tuban Raya, Bali.

 For budget accommodation classification POP!, management is planning to open eight hotels in Java and Bali.
 “We are going to have 32 Harris Hotels and 25 POP!
 Hotels nationwide by the end of 2014,” Tauzia Hotel Management corporate communications manager Yani Sinulingga told the Post.